-From mental health apps, running sneakers, peloton subscriptions and more -- health and wellness stipends are the perfect wellness benefit that solves for the unique needs of every employee.
+From running sneakers, gym memberships, mental health apps, and more -- wellness stipends are the perfect benefit to support your employees' health.

-As more companies turn to health and wellness stipends (also called a wellness allowance or wellness spending account) to better solve for the uniqueness of their team from a wellbeing perspective, more questions arise.
+As more companies turn to health and wellness stipends (also called a wellness allowance or wellness spending accounts) to better suit their employees' health journey, more questions arise.

 That's why we developed the definitive guide to everything you need to know about health and wellness stipends: